tbjgolden/xnr/README.md

 npx xnr any-file.{ts,js,mjs,cjs,tsx,jsx,*}
 ```

+- **can handle local dependencies** &mdash; will transpile anything needed to run the file
 - **zero config** &mdash; it should just work - but if it doesn't work, leave an issue!
 - **fast** &mdash; skips TypeScript type checking
 - **light** &mdash; 4MB including dependencies = faster CI